Jacky-es/beginner-website/README.md

-# beginner-website
+# Information
-This is my first website I created, be cool with me.
+This is my first website I ever created.
+Be nice with me please :D